-- accuracy as metric is calculated as the number of correct predictions divided by the total number of predictions made by the model. - The data and labels are given to the fit method, also the training iterations and the batch size.
+- Generate toy sample with 2 normalized gaussian distributions with mean (-1,-1) and (1,1) - Each sample gets a label and then they are combined to a training set - The data is plotted and colored according to their labels - In TensorFlow 's a model is set up specifying the optimizer, loss function and metric - Use AdamOptimizer to find the minimum and accuracy as metric - The data and labels are given to the fit method, also the training iterations and the batch size.
 The model doesn't process the entire dataset at once, but rather in batches. - Loss and accuracy are plotted as number of iterations - Display classification results for sample points together with labeled data points